Eliminating cervical cancer in Canada

 HPV vaccine uptake can vary from neighbourhood to neighbourhood

 Vancouver Coastal Health (VCH) is one of five regional health authorities in British Columbia, serving more than 1.25 million people in its local region.
 VCH also delivers specialized, complex care and services for people throughout British Columbia and serves as the province’s hub for healthcare education and research.
-The health authority conducted a study using vaccination, demographic and school enrollment data to understand trends in vaccine uptake among students in Grades 6 and 9.
+The health authority conducted a study using vaccination, demographic and school enrollment data to understand trends in vaccine uptake among students in Grades 6 and 9 in the 2021/22 and the 2022/23 school years.
 The study revealed significant differences in HPV vaccine uptake among students by sex, grade and school type.

 VCH also found that HPV vaccine coverage was influenced by socio-demographic differences in neighbourhoods, including level of social deprivation, material deprivation, geographical community of care and proportion of visible minority residents.
 Neighbourhood- and community-specific research can help highlight pockets of under-vaccinated people within a population.
 This information can be used to design interventions tailored to neighbourhood contexts to improve HPV vaccination rates.